A Merry Prairie Holiday at Conner Prairie

 North Pole Village

-Around the corner from Historic Holidays was the North Pole Village.
+Around the corner from Historic Holidays is the North Pole Village.
 Santa, Mrs. Claus, and their elves were waiting to take selfies in the village.
 And Trinket Puddingmoon, the official naughty or nice list keeper, was keeping an eye on everyone!

-Across from the North Pole Village, Blitzen’s Bandwagon was set up in the Stop by Café on the Common.
+Across from the North Pole Village, Blitzen’s Bandwagon is set up in the Stop by Café on the Common.
 Warm drinks for both kids and adults were available.
 As well as snacks and treats.
 Local performers take turns on the bandwagon stage, entertaining guests in the evenings.

 Reynold’s Christmas Lights & the Polar Bear Plunge